Sitedesign/dnssync/README.md

 * **dnssync** - the sync logic
 * **dnssync-web** - the DDNS frontend daemon

-Both service running in the daemontools environment
+Both service running in the daemontools environment.

 ## dnssync